 Loaded potato skins on a keto diet?
 Nah, not so much.
-However, these loaded “faux-tato” skins are sure to satisfy that rich and crunchy craving!
+However, these loaded fauxtatoes skins are sure to satisfy that same flavor profile!

-I had my first loaded potato skin at TGI-Fridays about a decade ago and was immediately hooked.
-Traditionally, they are a crispy, fried potato that is filled with cheddar cheese, bacon bits, sour cream and topped with a little green onion.
-ALL OF MY FAVORITE THINGS.
+I had my first loaded potato skin at TGI Fridays over a decade ago and was immediately hooked.
+They’re sort of like a fried mashed potato that is filled with cheddar cheese and bacon bits, and topped with sour cream and green onion.
+You know, the works!

-Now, I’m going to be honest.
 One VERY important thing about the foods I try to create is that I try to make them simple, delicious, and relatively inexpensive, unless it’s a special occasion.
-All of the ingredients for the recipe were were already staples in my kitchen and pantry, making it super affordable and easy!
+All of the ingredients for the recipe were were already staples in my kitchen and pantry, making it super affordable and easy.

 Now, let’s get started.